 Percival [16] introduced a technique to construct interprocess high bandwidth covert channels using the L1 and L2 caches, and demonstrated a cryptographic key leakage attack through the L1 cache side channel.
-Wang and Lee [24] deepened the study of processor cache covert channels, and pointed out that the insufficiency of software isolation in virtualization could lead to cache-based cross-VM covert channel attacks.
-Ristenpart et al. [18] further exposed cloud computing to covert channel attacks by demonstrating the feasibility of launching VM co-residency attacks, and creating an L2 cache covert channel in the Amazon EC2 cloud.
-Xu et al. [30] conducted a follow up measurement study on L2 cache covert channels in a virtualized environment.
+Wang and Lee [1] deepened the study of processor cache covert channels, and pointed out that the insufficiency of software isolation in virtualization could lead to cache-based cross-VM covert channel attacks.
+Ristenpart et al. [2] further exposed cloud computing to covert channel attacks by demonstrating the feasibility of launching VM co-residency attacks, and creating an L2 cache covert channel in the Amazon EC2 cloud.
+Zhang et al. [21] presented a cross-VM side channel attack using a combination of support vector machine (SVM) and hidden Markov model (HMM), extracting cryptographic keys by inferring cypher operations from cache timing observations.
+Xu et al. [4] conducted a follow up measurement study of [2] on L2 cache covert channels in a virtualized environment.
 Based on their measurement results, they concluded that the harm of data exfiltration from cache covert channels is quite limited due to low achievable channel capacity.

-In response to the discovery of cache covert channel attacks, a series of architectural solutions have been proposed to limit cache channels, including RPcache [24], PLcache [11], and Newcache [25].
+In response to the discovery of cache covert channel attacks, a series of architectural solutions have been proposed to limit cache channels, including RPcache [1], PLcache [22], and Newcache [23].
 RPcache and Newcache employ randomization to prevent data transmission by establishing a location-based coding scheme.
 PLcache, however, is based on enforcing resource isolation by cache partitioning.

 One drawback of hardware-based solutions is their high adaptation cost and latency.
-With the goal of offering immediately deployable protection, HomeAlone [31] proposes to proactively detect the co-residence of unfriendly VMs.
-Leveraging the knowledge of existing cache covert channel techniques [16, 18], HomeAlone detects the presence of a malicious VM by acting like a covert channel receiver and observing cache timing anomalies caused by another receiver's activities.
+With the goal of offering immediately deployable protection, HomeAlone [3] pro-actively detects the co-residence of unfriendly VMs.
+Leveraging the knowledge of existing cache covert channel techniques [2, 16], HomeAlone infers the presence of a malicious VM by acting like a covert channel receiver and observing cache timing anomalies caused by another receiver's activities.
+STEALTH-MEM [24] presents a hypervisor based side-channel defense framework, which reserves for each guest VM a small amount of memory that guarantees to always stay in the processor cache.
+Enlightened guest operating systems and applications can store sensitive information, such as cryptographic keys or cipher functions, in the cache-resident storage, and thus become immune to cache channel attacks.

 The industry has taken a more pragmatic approach to mitigating covert channel threats.
-The Amazon EC2 cloud provides a featured service called dedicated instances [1], which ensures VMs belonging to each tenant of this service do not share physical hardware with any other cloud tenants' VMs.
+The Amazon EC2 cloud provides a featured service called dedicated instances [25], which ensures VMs belonging to each tenant of this service do not share physical hardware with any other cloud tenants' VMs.
 This service effectively eliminates various covert channels induced by the shared platform hardware, including cache covert channel.
-However, in order to enjoy this service, the cloud users have to pay a significant price premium2.
+However, in order to enjoy this service, the cloud users have to pay a significant price premium.

-Of historical interest, the study of covert channels in virtualized systems is far from a brand new research topic-legacy research that pioneered this field dates back over 30 years.
-During the development of the VAX security kernel, a significant amount of effort has been
+Of historical interest, the study of covert channels in virtualized systems is far from a brand new research topic legacy research that pioneered this field dates back over 30 years.
+During the development of the VAX security kernel, a significant amount of effort has been paid to limit covert channels within the Virtual Machine Monitor (VMM).
+Hu [26, 27] and Gray [28, 29] have published a series of follow up research on mitigating cache channels and bus contention channels, using timing noise injection and lattice scheduling techniques.
+However, this research field has lost its momentum until recently, probably due to the cancellation of the VAX security kernel project, as well as the lack of ubiquity of virtualized systems in the past.